John Benton (American football): College career

 Benton attended Colorado State University (CSU), where he played offensive line for the Colorado State Rams football team.
 He earned honorable mention All-WAC honors during his junior and senior seasons and was named to the WAC's All-Academic team as a senior.
 He was also named to the Colorado State University Football All Century Team for the years 1893–1993.

 Coaching career

-Dolphins
+Miami Dolphins

 In 2014 and 2015 he worked as the offensive line coach for the Dolphins.

-Jaguars
+Jacksonville Jaguars

 In 2016 Benton coached with the Jaguars.

-49ers
+San Francisco 49ers

 Benton was hired by the San Francisco 49ers as their offensive line coach in February 2017.
 He tested positive for COVID-19 and missed the team's week 14 game in 2020 against the Washington Football Team.

-Jets
+New York Jets

 In January 2021, Benton was hired by the New York Jets as their offensive line coach.

-Personal life

-On March 18, 2022 Benton was arrested and charged with driving under the influence.
+New Orleans Saints

+In February 2024, Benton was named as offensive line coach for the New Orleans Saints.

+Seattle Seahawks

+On February 3, 2025, the Seattle Seahawks hired Benton as their offensive line coach.